-In this article, we’ll take a look at the best and most popular racquetball racquets for beginner and intermediate players.
+In this article, we’ll take a look at the best and most popular racquetball racquets for beginner, intermediate and advanced players.
 We’ll also discuss key factors to consider so you know exactly how to choose a racquetball racquet.
 We also provide some tips on how to select the right racket for your individual playing style.

-So, whether you’re looking for your first racquetball racquet, or you’re in the market for an upgrade, read on for the best beginner and intermediate racquets, as well as the best cheap racquetball racquet available today.
+So, whether you’re looking for your first racquetball racquet, or you’re in the market for an upgrade, read on for the best beginner, intermediate and advanced racquets, as well as the best cheap racquetball racquet available today.

 As racquetball players ourselves, we understand that choosing a Racquetball racquet is one of the most important decisions any racquetball player can make.

 Choose the right racket and you can take your game to a whole new level.
 Choose the wrong racquet and you’ll feel like you’ve taken 10 steps back.
 Whether you’re a total newbie to the sport of racquetball and you want to get started in the best way possible or you’ve been playing for a while and feel like you’ve outgrown your current racquet, choosing the best racquetball racquet for your needs is very important.

 We aim to help you make the right choice of racket by reviewing the best racquetball racquets on the market today.
 We personally tested all the racquets on our list, which is why we can personally recommend them to you.

 Some of these rackets have been around for a while but their popularity with players have shown that they deliver what players need on the court time and time again.

 BEST RACQUETBALL RACQUET FOR INTERMEDIATE PLAYER

 BEST RACQUETBALL RACQUET FOR ADVANCED PLAYER